alefragnani/vscode-bookmarks/README.md

 ### Project and Session Based

 The bookmarks are saved _per session_ for the project that you are using.
-You don´t have to worry about closing files in _Working Files_.
-When you reopen the file, the bookmaks are restored.
+You don't have to worry about closing files in _Working Files_.
+When you reopen the file, the bookmarks are restored.

 It also works even if you only _preview_ a file (simple click in TreeView).
 You can put bookmarks in any file and when you preview it again, the bookmarks will be there.